ekr/tls13-spec/draft-ietf-tls-tls13.md

 TLS-using applications.
 Specifically, if applications are not engineered to be replay safe (minimally, this means idempotent, but in some cases may require even stronger conditions), then duplication of actions may cause side effects (e.g., purchasing an item or transferring money) to be duplicated, thus harming the site or the user.
+Attackers can also store and replay 0-RTT messages in order to re-order them with respect to other messages, which may harm unsuspecting applications.

-In addition, if data can be replayed a large number of times, this enables a variety of attacks via side channels such as cache timing or measuring the speed of cryptographic operations {{Mac17}}.
+In addition, if data can be replayed a large number of times, additional attacks become possible.
+Specifically, attackers can use multiple replays to exploit information leakage via side channels such as timing network caches or measuring the speed of cryptographic.
+In addition, they may be able to overload rate-limiting systems.
+For further description of these attacks, see {{Mac17}}.

-The limited anti-replay described in {{anti-replay}} are intended to prevent large-scale replay but do not provide complete protection against replays.
-Specifically, because they fall back to the 1-RTT handshake when the server does not have any information about the client, e.g., because it is in a different cluster which does not share state or because the ticket has been deleted as described in
+Ultimately, servers have the responsibility to protect themselves against attacks employing 0-RTT data replication.
+The mechanism described in {{anti-replay}} are intended to prevent replay at the TLS layer do not provide complete protection against receiving multiple copies of client data:
+TLS 1.3 falls back to the 1-RTT handshake when the server does not have any information about the client, e.g., because it is in a different cluster which does not share state or because the ticket has been deleted as described in